vippsas/vipps-plugins/craft.md

 ---
 END_METADATA -->

-# Craft Commerce plugin platform
+# Craft Commerce platform

+For information in Norwegian, see [Craft on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/craft/).

 ![Craft text](images/logo-craft-cms.svg)

-For more information (in Norwegian), see [Craft on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/craft/).

 ## Plugins